-Satisfactory Academic Progress (SAP) is composed of 3 requirements:
+Satisfactory Academic Progress is composed of three requirements:

 - Cumulative GPA: You MUST maintain a minimum 2.0 cumulative GPA.

-- Cumulative Completion Rate: You MUST successfully complete at least 67% of all attempted credit hours at the end of each semester.
+- Cumulative Completion Rate: You MUST successfully complete at least 67 percent of all attempted credit hours at the end of each semester.

-- Maximum Timeframe: You MUST complete your program of study within 150% of the timeframe allotted for your particular program.
+- Maximum Timeframe: You MUST complete your program of study within 150 percent of the timeframe allotted for your particular program.

 Satisfactory academic progress is reviewed for financial aid recipients at the end of each semester.
 Students determined NOT to be in good standing are notified of their status by email.

 A student is considered to be in "good standing" if they meet ALL three SAP requirements listed above.

 A student who falls below the required cumulative GPA (2.0), cumulative completion rate (67 percent), or BOTH, will be placed on "warning."
 A student placed on warning must earn a 2.0 GPA AND a 67 percent completion rate by the end of the semester in order to be put back on good standing.
 If a student does not meet both of these requirements by the end of the warning semester, they will go on suspension the following semester(s).

 Suspension occurs when a student fails to meet the cumulative GPA and cumulative completion rate requirements for two consecutive semesters.
 Students may regain good standing after they have completed enough courses to bring their cumulative GPA to at least 2.0 AND their cumulative completion rate to at least 67 percent.

 - Suspension Appeal: Students may submit a suspension appeal if documented extenuating circumstances contributed to their lack of academic progress.
 Contact the Financial Aid and Student Employment Office for more details.